 My Dream Farm follows first-time farmers as they give up their ordinary, urban lives to live off the land.
 Writer, broadcaster, and farmer, Monty Don, mentors the new farmers as they face steep learning curves.

 2. You Need Steady Customers to Buy Your Product

 There are many different ways to find steady customers.
-As a grower, you might sell to gourmet restaurants, create or join a CSA, market to or employ friends and family, sell at farmers’ markets, or even start a roadside vegetable stand.
+For example, as a grower, you might sell to gourmet restaurants, create or join a CSA, market to or employ friends and family, sell at farmers’ markets, or even start a roadside vegetable stand.

-Customers are key to growing your small farms business because, without them, you won’t earn any money.
+Customers are key to growing your small farms business because you won’t earn any money without them.
 It helps if you are a warm, friendly person who is active in your community because you need to talk to everyone around you about your small farm.

 3. Other Things to Think About

 You may also want to sit down and make a formal business plan so you have something to follow and track your progress.
 Otherwise, your ideas might not pan out, and you may not end up making a decent income from your small farm.

 Some expected expenses to keep in mind include: